RcppCore/rcpp-gallery/_posts/2013-07-13-dmvnorm_arma.md

 We show a twofold increase in speed by using RcppArmadillo, and some extra gain by using openmp.

-This project is based on the following [StackOverflow post](http://stackoverflow.com/questions/17617618/dmvnorm-mvn-density-rcpparmadillo-implementation-slower-than-r-package-includi).
+This project is based on this [StackOverflow post](http://stackoverflow.com/questions/17617618/dmvnorm-mvn-density-rcpparmadillo-implementation-slower-than-r-package-includi).

 Loading necessary packages: